Bernard Leach: Edmund de Waal's book

-Edmund de Waal, British ceramic artist and writer, was apprenticed to the potter Geoffrey Whiting, a disciple of Leach, at the King's School, Canterbury in the early 1980's.
+Edmund de Waal, British ceramic artist and writer, was apprenticed to the potter Geoffrey Whiting, a disciple of Leach, at the King's School, Canterbury in the early 1980s.
 He has said that to move on, he had to address Leach directly.
 "It's anxiety of influence – you choose which father to kill, and in my case it was Leach."
 He researched Leach's papers and journals in the archive room of the Japanese Folk Crafts Museum.

 De Waal's book, the first critical monograph on Leach, was published in 1998.
 He described it as "the first 'de-mystifying' study of Leach", writing in the last chapter: "In the West, Leach has been seen as 'a natural child of the East', someone who 'understood' Japan by birthright and in an almost mystical way.
 In the East, he has been credited with seeing deeper into the culture of Japan than any Westerner since Lafcadio Hearn".

 Studying the circumstances of his grounding in Japanese culture, he pointed out that Leach could "barely speak" Japanese at the time of his training with Kenzan VI.
 De Waal also notes that poetry used in the tradition of Kenzan I would not be legible to Leach, who would straightforwardly say that he could not read Japanese texts.
 Leach did learn to speak the language to a conversational standard, however; recordings of this are held by the Mingei Film Archive and the Crafts Study Centre, Farnham.
 The book acknowledges Leach's strength as an artist, his sophisticated mark-making and sensitivity to the surface qualities of the clay, while providing an examination of the Orientalism in his thinking and making.